Adrian-Wika/groupShopping/README.md

 # groupShoppingAid
-Vue project for aid in group shopping
+Nuxt 2 project for aid in group shopping